Remote – Jason Fried and David Heinemeier Hansson

 This book is already from 2013, but Jason and DHH were clearly right when they saw remote work as the future of work.
 It makes a lot of sense.
 And not just because of a virus outbreak.

-1 thought on “Remote – Jason Fried and David Heinemeier Hansson”
+One response to “Remote – Jason Fried and David Heinemeier Hansson”

 Leave a Reply